Knowledge Base & Context Sources¶

 - Agent Type - Applies to agents of a specific type

-For variable sets, variables from higher-precedence scopes override lower-precedence ones.
+For variables, values from higher-precedence scopes override lower-precedence ones.
 For documents, all attached documents from applicable scopes are included.

 Built-in Variables¶